userdw/RaspberryPi_3_Starter_Kit/Other_Applications/Web_Parsing/README.md

 <img src="/images/bmkgSource.jpg" height="400">

 First, not all of us have time to bother ourself to check weather prediction.
 But that doesn't mean the information is not useful, we usually just don't care.
-But when it comes to it, it could save your day by reminding you to get your umbrella ready.
+But when it comes to it, it could save our day by reminding us to get our umbrella ready.
 Second, since we are maker, the traditional things like browsing internet through web browser software doesn't have any appeal on our eyes.
 We just want something different.
 What if, let's say, we want to display the weather prediction information on character LCD?
 We will try answer that question step by step.

 <img src="/images/webParsing.jpg" height="400">